Legendaddy (album): Background

 On March 20, 2022, he posted a video on his social media in which he announced that he would retire from music after the conclusion of his upcoming farewell concert tour, La Última Vuelta, as well as the release date for his final album, Legendaddy.
 In the video, the rapper said that he "finally [saw] the finish line" and that he would "give [his fans] all the styles that have defined [him] in one single album," which he referred to as "his best production".
 The announcement was made on the 27th anniversary of Daddy Yankee's and his wife Mireddys Gonzalez's marriage; the latter posted that "[he] had enjoyed Daddy Yankee for a long time, but now is Raymond Ayala's turn to enjoy what he has built."
 The album's track list was posted on March 22, 2022, while the guest features were revealed a few hours before the release.

 Daddy Yankee decided to retire in 2020 while working on the album during the COVID-19 pandemic and after realizing that he was "feeling good, pleased and accomplished" and that he had to "give himself the opportunity to enjoy everything he had achieved" after working non-stop for 32 years.
 He always wanted to retire young and felt that the time had come to "look for something beyond the industry" and to be a "normal person".
 He decided to feature a track list consisting entirely of new songs, without including previously released singles from past years, stating that "it would make an impression because it's something that isn't done anymore."
-He said that he will have music as a hobby, like he used to when young, and confirmed that he will dedicate himself to sports as a businessman, as well as the production of documentaries.
-In February 2023, Daddy Yankee announced an "extension" for the album with bonus tracks, including "Chispa", which was selected as the 2023 World Baseball Classic anthem.
+He said that he will have music as a hobby, like he used to when young, and that he sees himself "owning more teams, producing content for movies, documentaries and series [and] producing new music acts."
+In February 2023, Daddy Yankee announced an "extension" for the album with pre-recorded bonus tracks, including "Chispa", which was selected as the 2023 World Baseball Classic anthem.